SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US247 - List figure categories/01.requirements-engineering/README.md

 ### 1.3.
 Acceptance Criteria

-- [ ] Only Show Designers can list figure categories.
+- [x] Only Show Designers can list figure categories.
-- [ ] The system displays all active categories, ordered by name.
+- [x] The system displays all categories, ordered by name.
-- [ ] Each entry shows the category name and description (if available).
+- [x] Each entry shows the category name and description (if available).
-- [ ] Inactive categories are not shown in the default listing.
-- [ ] The list is up to date and reflects recent changes (additions, edits, inactivations).
+- [x] The list is up to date and reflects recent changes (additions, edits, inactivations).
-- [ ] A suitable message is shown if no categories are available.
+- [x] A suitable message is shown if no categories are available.

 > **Note:** These acceptance criteria will be checked off as they are addressed and implemented during the development process.